jianqingzheng/path_planning_for_FEVAR/README.md

 * 3D abdominal aorta shape and the center line recovered from one 2D X-ray image
 ![header](imgs/demo-recover.gif)

-* how it looks like when a catheter move through the recovered center line of aorta
+* How it looks like when a catheter move through the recovered center line of aorta
 ![header](imgs/demo-visual.gif)

 ---